 A consumer’s purchase behaviour can be strongly affected by the situation in which they find themselves, such as the nature of their physical environment, their emotional state, or time constraints.
 Not all situations are controllable, in which case a consumer may not follow their normal process for making a purchase decision.
 For instance, if a person needs a product quickly and a store does not carry the brand they normally purchase, the customer may choose a competitor’s product.

 These uncontrollable situations can often lead to unexpected purchases, where the retailers that offer the right product at the right time will be the ones to benefit.
 Weather, for example, has a tremendous effect on purchasing habits.
 If unexpected weather hits, and retailers are prepared to react quickly, they will benefit over those retailers that made no changes to stock, merchandising or promotional activity during periods of unexpected weather.
+In the same way, what is being shown on TV, and what is trending on social media, can also have a huge impact on purchasing behaviour.

 Merchants can take advantage of decisions made in uncontrollable situations in at least two ways.
 First, they can use promotional methods to reinforce a specific selection of products when the consumer is confronted with a particular situation.
 Second, they can use marketing methods that attempt to convince consumers that a situation is less likely to occur if the brand’s product is used.